-- a) the continuing relevance of the assumptions used to develop this Plan as found in Section 4.0 of the Basis of this document; - b) the degree to which the objectives of this Plan have been met; - the effectiveness of the policies in the Plan in solving problems and realizing objectives; - d) the effectiveness of policy guidelines in protecting water quality, heritage resources, natural resources and habitat and the environment within the Municipality; and, - e) plans and policies of other levels of government.
+- 21.13.1 Following approval of this Plan by the Ministry of Municipal Affairs and Housing, the Basis, Objectives and Policies of the Plan shall be reviewed in accordance with the requirements of the Planning Act.
+The Official Plan Review shall consider the following: - a) the continuing relevance of the assumptions used to develop this Plan as found in Section 4.0 of the Basis of this document; - b) the degree to which the objectives of this Plan have been met;

+- c) the effectiveness of the policies in the Plan in solving problems and realizing objectives: - d) the effectiveness of policy guidelines in protecting water quality, heritage resources, natural resources and habitat and the environment within the Municipality; and, - e) plans and policies of other levels of government.

-21.1221.14 Amendments
+21.14 Amendments

 - 21.14.1 An amendment to Schedule 'A' or the text of this Plan is required to permit the establishment of uses other than those permitted in this Plan.
-In considering an amendment to Schedule 'A' with a view of designating additional areas for a particular use or changing the designated uses of a particular area, or changing the policies of this Plan, Council shall have regard to the following criteria: - i)a) the need for the proposed use; - the extent to which the existing areas which are designated for the use are developed, and the nature and adequacy of such existing development; - iii)c) the physical suitability of the land for such proposed use; - iv)d) the location of the areas under consideration with respect to: - -e) the adequacy of the existing and proposed roadway system; - -f) the convenience and accessibility of the site for vehicular and pedestrian traffic and traffic safety;
+In considering an amendment to Schedule 'A' with a view of designating additional areas for a particular use or changing the designated uses of a particular area, or changing the policies of this Plan, Council shall have regard to the following criteria: - a) the need for the proposed use; - b) the extent to which the existing areas which are designated for the use are developed, and the nature and adequacy of such existing development; - c) the physical suitability of the land for such proposed use; - d) the location of the areas under consideration with respect to: - e) the adequacy of the existing and proposed roadway system; - f) the convenience and accessibility of the site for vehicular and pedestrian traffic and traffic safety; - g) the adequacy of the water supply, sewage disposal facilities, and other municipal services in view of the policies contained in this Plan and in accordance with technical reports which Council shall request from the developer and subject to the approval authority having jurisdiction; - h) the compatibility of such proposed use with uses in the surrounding area: - i) the potential effect of the proposed use on the financial position of the Municipality; - i) the impacts of the proposed use on the natural environment; and